graphhopper/directions-api/route-optimization.md

 ### Configuration

+Here you can specify general configurations of the API.

-This lets you specify whether the API should provide you with route geometries for vehicle routes or not.
+"calc_points" lets you specify whether the API should provide you with route geometries for vehicle routes or not.
 Thus, you do not need to do extra routing to get the polyline for each route.
 By default, the Optimization API does not include it.
 You can enable this by adding

 ```json